Vmc Demonstration

 2. Slow the airplane to 10 knots above VSSE or VYSE, as appropriate, or the manufacturer’s recommended speed.

-3. Apply full power on the operative engine while maintaining heading.
+3. Apply full power on the operative engine while maintaining the entry heading.

-2. Increase the pitch attitude slowly to decrease airspeed by one knot per second.
-A fast reduction of airspeed can be hazardous and does not provide an adequate demonstration.
+1. Increase the pitch attitude slowly to decrease airspeed by one knot per second.
+A fast airspeed reduction can be hazardous and does not provide an adequate demonstration.

 Recovery

-1. Promptly and simultaneously reduce power sufficiently on the operating engine and decrease the AOA as necessary to regain airspeed and directional control.
-To maintain directional control as the throttle is reduced, rudder pressure needs to be reduced.
+1. Reduce the operating engine’s power sufficiently promptly and simultaneously and decrease the AOA as necessary to regain airspeed and directional control.
+Rudder pressure needs to be reduced to maintain directional control as the throttle is reduced.

 1. Once above VMC and control is regained, smoothly advance the throttle on the operative engine to full power.
-Simultaneously reapply rudder pressure as needed.
+Apply rudder pressure as needed to maintain the entry heading.

 2. Accelerate to VXSE or VYSE as appropriate.
 Do not use the failed engine (simulated).